Last updated: March 2026

 II.
 Legal bases, purposes and duration of data processing

-The following legal bases (Arabic numerals) and the purposes of data processing based on them (bullets) are to be understood as general information and examples.
+The following legal bases and the purposes based on them describe the data processing operations that actually take place on this website.
 The presentation of further legal bases, in particular Art.
 6 para.
 1 lit. c, lit. d and lit. e GDPR, has been deliberately omitted, as these are not relevant for the processing of personal data when using this website.

-Under the last heading “Processing”, this data protection notice contains specific information on the processing, e.g. regarding the use of cookies, web analytics or the use of social media plug-ins.
+Under the last heading “Processing”, this data protection notice contains specific information on the processing operations, e.g. regarding the use of cookies or the integration of third-party content.
 These concrete purposes of data processing can be assigned to the legal bases listed here.

 Data processing is always permissible if consent has been given.